 Trading For Apex Fantasy Football Leagues

 There is no limit to the number of trades a team can make in a given week or throughout the season.
 Both teams must approve the terms of the trade for it to be confirmed.
 Once confirmed, the trade is automatically processed.
 Trades including only draft picks are permitted.
 Once completed, trade results will be posted on the league website and a transaction record will be listed.
 The team rosters will also be automatically updated.
-Trades must be completed and confirmed by both sides by 5 pm EST on Saturday each week.
-There is no trading from the start of Week 8 of the NFL regular season until after the conclusion of the NFL Postseason (unless your league has voted to change this via a poll).
+Trades must be completed and confirmed by both sides by 5 pm EST on Saturday each week, ensuring that owners have adequate time to request reviews of trades.

 With our dynasty league total increasing, we want original owners to keep their teams and discourage owners from trading away future year draft picks unless you plan to continue in the league after the season.
-In 2021, owners will be required to agree to pay for that year’s entry fees in order to trade that season’s selections.
+To trade future picks, owners are required to agree to pay for that year’s entry fees.
 To enable your ability to trade future picks, you must turn on the auto-renewal feature on your Apex account.

-To do so, go to the Apex Lobby and look for the Keepers header, and click Trading Rights.
+To turn on future draft pick trading, go to the Apex Lobby and look for the Keepers header, and click Trading Rights.
 There, once you have renewed for this season, you can turn on auto-renewal.
 Please email us at email@example.com if you have any questions.

-Auto-renewal means your team will automatically renew immediately following the payout of prizes in December.
-If you win no prizes, the team will auto-renew anyway, sending your account balance negative.
-You will not be able to join or renew leagues next year until the negative balance is resolved, and if it remains negative as your draft date approaches, Apex reserves the right to orphan your team.
+Auto-renewal means your team will automatically renew immediately following the payout of prizes at the end of the season.
+If there are no prizes won or there are insufficient funds in your account, the team will auto-renew anyway, sending your account balance negative.
+Your account will not be able to join or renew leagues next year until the negative balance is resolved, and if it remains negative as your renewal deadline approaches, Apex reserves the right to orphan your team.

 Trading is permitted during dynasty league drafts.
 Trading of picks and players is allowed during an email draft, but it is discouraged when it is your turn, as this causes delays.
 Instead, all owners are expected to cooperate in facilitating a speedy draft.